 The claimed subject matter provides systems and/or methods that facilitate diversifying search results to improve searching and/or personalized searching.
 An interface component can receive a query.
-Additionally, a result diversification component can modify diversity of a set of search results obtained by a search engine in response to a query based at least in part upon one or more dimensions of diversity.
+Additionally, a result diversification component can modify the diversity of a set of search results obtained by a search engine in response to a query based at least in part upon one or more dimensions of diversity.

 While search engines attempt to present web pages based upon such things as popularity, relevance, or authoritativeness, the results shown to searchers may fail to show results that match the intent of that searcher.

-They could refine their query to locate information they want to find, and that often happens.
-A search engine could take advantage of data collected about how people refine their searches, and use that data to help other searchers, by making certain that results are diverse enough to possibly satisfy their needs.
+They could refine their query to locate the information they want to find, and that often happens.
+A search engine could take advantage of data collected about how people refine their searches and use that data to help other searchers, by making certain that results are diverse enough to possibly satisfy their needs.